roo2-unlp/robocode/README.md

   game)
 - [Robocode Guide for building Robocode], if you want to build Robocode yourself

-Also note that a new version of Robocode supports C# as well (and more languages in the future):

 - [Robocode Tank Royale] is a new platform for Robocode

-Happy Robocoding! 🤖⌨️

 [programming game]: https://x-team.com/magazine/coding-games "23 Programming Games to Level Up Your Programming Skills"